Compact 3D Gaussian Splatting For Dense Visual SLAM: Experiments

-\textbf{Real-time performance and memory usage.} Tab. \ref{tab:runtime} illustrates the runtime performance and memory usage of our method and other GS-based and NeRF-based SLAM systems on the Replica~\cite{replica} room 0 scene and the ScanNet~\cite{scannet1} 0000 scene.
-We follow the settings of SplaTAM and use 60,90 iterations per frame for tracking and mapping to get similar performance in~\cite{splatam}.
+\textbf{Real-time Performance and Memory Usage.} Tab. \ref{tab:runtime} illustrates the runtime performance and memory usage of our method and other GS-based and NeRF-based SLAM systems on the Replica~\cite{replica} room 0 scene and the ScanNet~\cite{scannet1} 0000 scene.
+We follow the settings of SplaTAM for `SplaTAM + Ours' and use 90,60 iterations per frame for tracking and mapping to get similar performance in~\cite{splatam}.
+We use 100, 150 iterations for tracking and mapping, following the setting of MonoGS for `MonoGS + Ours'.
+We use 60, 100 iterations for tracking and mapping, following the setting of Gaussian-SLAM for `Gaussian-SLAM + Ours' in Replica dataset and 200, 100 iterations in ScanNet dataset.
 We evaluate the time consumption of tracking and mapping every iteration and every frame.
 Each iteration of our system renders a full 1200$\times$980 pixel image (in Replica dataset) and 640$\times$480 pixel image (in ScanNet dataset).
-Compared with the GS-based SLAM system, we significantly improve the training speed (\textbf{33\%} faster), which is crucial for online SLAM systems, thanks to our compact 3D Gaussian scene presentation method.
+Compared with the GS-based SLAM system, we significantly improve the training speed (\textbf{31\%} faster), which is crucial for online SLAM systems, thanks to our compact 3D Gaussian scene presentation method.
 We also evaluate the rendering speed, the decoder parameters, and the memory of SOTA methods.
-Compared with the NeRF-based SLAM system, we achieve 414.45 FPS rendering speed on the replica dataset, which is \textbf{100$\times$} significantly faster than these methods.
+Compared with the NeRF-based SLAM system, we achieve 447.29 FPS rendering speed on the replica dataset, which is \textbf{100$\times$} significantly faster than these methods.
 Note that we do not use any neural network decoder in our system, which results in zero learnable parameters of the decoder.
-Compared with the GS-based SLAM system, our method also achieves \textbf{150\%} reduction on memory usage and \textbf{176\%} faster on rendering speed because of the proposed compact 3D Gaussian scene presentation.
+In Fig.~\ref{fig:real-world}, we visualize the real-time performance on embedded platform.

+\textbf{Plug-and-Play on Existing Works} It is extremely encouraged that our compact scene representation can serve as a plug-and-play module, improving the memory and storage efficiency of recent SOTA works\cite{splatam,gaussianslam}.
+In Tab.~\ref{tab:runtime}, we incorporate our compact scene representation with their SLAM systems.
+As shown in Tab.~\ref{tab:runtime}, our method achieves \textbf{226$\%$} increase in rendering speed and over \textbf{2.21$\times$} reduction in memory usage, compared with SplaTAM~\cite{splatam}.
+Similarly, introducing our compact scene representation in MonoGS~\cite{monogs} can also improve their efficiency, nearly 141$\%$ increase in rendering speed and 1.50$\times$ reduction in memory usage.